Traditional. Modern. Natural. Inspired by tradition. Using modern techniques. To create natural food.

 At The PhamilyTable we are creating dishes inspired by our cultures, the respect for ingredients, nature, and where we live, Vancouver.
-We want to express our passion and creativity by sharing our experiences and memories with food by sourcing quality ingredients to create an evolving menu.
+We want to express our passion and creativity by sharing our experiences and memories with food by sourcing quality ingredients to create an evolving ingredient driven menu.

 Cooking for him was to bring people together.
-Just like when he was growing up, his mother would never allow anyone to leave with an empty stomach.
+Even until today, his Mother would never allow anyone to leave with an empty stomach whether you are a friend, family, or stranger.
 At the dinner table was where we ate, but more importantly, caught up, discussed, laughed and spent time together.
 This is what The Phamily Table means.
-His journeys, memories, experiences and family helped define the direction and brought clarity to his vision.
+His journeys, memories, experiences, team and family helped define the direction and brought clarity to his vision.
 We would love to invite you to join us at The Phamily Table.